-Although many of the nightbirds have completed their nesting by mid-August and are less likely to be vocalizing (hence, less likely to be seen), we will make an effort to locate as many as possible.
+Although many of the nightbirds have completed their nesting by the time of our tour and are less likely to be vocalizing (hence, less likely to be seen), we will make an effort to locate as many as possible.

-For a similar itinerary in the May, see our Arizona: Birding the Border tour.
+For a similar itinerary in May, see our Arizona: Birding the Border tour.

 Download an itinerary, triplist(s), request space, and see more about this tour...